deepak-terse/deepak-terse/README.md

 # Hi there 👋 I'm Deepak Terse

-A Software Developer who is primarily into **Full stack development** but have an exposure to few other things like **mobile app development**, **BI reporting/analytics** and **DevOps** which helps me to think holistically and to build better end to end solutions for specific business needs.
+I'm a Software Developer with a primary focus on **full-stack web development**.
+However, I've also worked on **mobile app development**, **BI reporting/analytics**, and **DevOps** in the past which allows me to approach projects holistically, crafting end-to-end solutions that address specific business needs effectively.
+Excited to contribute and collaborate on innovative projects in the world of coding!

 ### Things I Do:

-- Work as a Full Stack Developer for **Touchkin** 🏢
+- Work as a Senior Full Stack Developer for **Wysa** 🏢
 - Develop personal and freelancing projects 💻
 - Write Blogs 📝

 ### Project's I'm working on:
-- My Portfolio website 🌐
+- Nothing atm

 ### Connect with me if: